Medicines are usually prescribed by a doctor. However, other healthcare professionals can also prescribe medicines including:

 - being more mobile or being able to do more physical activities (e.g. walking, sports or gardening)

-- reduced risk of an early death (e.g. from stroke or heart attach by lowering cholesterol or blood pressure)
+- reduced risk of an early death (e.g. from stroke or heart attack by lowering cholesterol or blood pressure)

 Some medicines are given as a short course of treatment (e.g. antibiotics to treat infections).
 Other medicines may be taken longer term, even if you don't have any symptoms (e.g. medicines for high blood pressure or insulin for type 1 diabetes).